-A new Collector app is available on iOS.
+A new Collector app is available on Android and iOS.
 For FAQ about the new app, see FAQ.

 The following are some frequently asked questions that authors of data collection maps often have.
 For data collector FAQ, see FAQ for data collection.